 Should You Ask for Money to Help Pay for Your Adoption

-If they give you the money, then all is well.
-But what if they don’t?
+If you and and they say yes, then all is well.
+But what if they say no?
 Even though you know it is their money, it’s hard not to feel hurt.
 It’s hard not to feel resentful when you hear about their next vacation or next major purchase.

 Even if they give you the money, all may not be hunky-dory.
 The strings attached to given money can vary from almost invisible to cables big enough to hold up the Golden Gate Bridge.
 People who give you money often feel like they deserve a say in how its spent.